massmux/BitcoinTestKit/README.md

+# Bitcoin testing environment

+This is a bitcoin regtest environment tuned for security and privacy tests.
+Original version by Aglietti and Barnini as precisely mentioned below.

 ## Prerequisites install

 This install has been tested on Ubuntu 20.04 running on a standard VPS.
 The distro needs docker fully running.
 This is the link for [ubuntu](https://docs.docker.com/engine/install/ubuntu/).
 A small recap of installing docker is here below: